(Redirected from Stolen Bases)

 A number of factors have an impact on whether a stolen base attempt will be successful: the speed of the runner, the quality of his jump from the base, the strength of the catcher's arm, and the speed of the pitcher's motion to home plate.
 It is easier to steal on a breaking ball than on a fastball.
 If the defensive team expects that a runner will attempt to steal, it can reply by either attempting a pick-off play, or by calling for a pitch-out (a strategy that has almost disappeared from the modern game).

 As a strategy, the stolen base has risen and fallen in popularity over the years.
 It was a major part of the game in the Deadball Era, fell out of favor from the 1920s until the 1950s, then enjoyed its heyday from the 1960s to the late 1980s.
-With the offensive explosion of the 1990s, and sabermetric research indicating that it is only a useful strategy when the success rate is higher than two-thirds, the stolen base has fallen into disfavor.
+With the offensive explosion of the 1990s, and sabermetric research indicating that it is only a useful strategy when the success rate is higher than two-thirds, the stolen base again fell into disfavor.
 It is typically used more often in a low run-scoring environment and is considered a small ball tactic.
-It is however a spectacular play that is much enjoyed by fans, and Major League Baseball would like to see it be more frequent; rules introduced in the minor leagues, such as using larger bases, using a strict pitch clock and limiting pick-off attempts, all work to encourage the running game.
-These changes are likely to be introduced at the major league level as well in the near future.
+It is however a spectacular play that is much enjoyed by fans, and Major League Baseball made rule changes to increase its frequency; rules first introduced in the minor leagues, such as using larger bases and a strict pitch clock and limiting pick-off attempts, all work to encourage the running game.
+These changes were introduced at the major league level for the 2023 season, with an immediate effect on the number of stolen base attempts.

 A Sports Illustrated article named what its author thought were the ten most famous steals of all time, with #1 being Jackie Robinson's steal of home in Game 1 of the 1955 World Series, off pitcher Whitey Ford and catcher Yogi Berra.